Research and Clinical Trials

 It is entirely up to you whether to take part in research studies or share information about your child’s illness with researchers.
 Learn about participating in transplant research.

-Studies of Pediatric Liver Transplantation (SPLIT)
+Society for Pediatric Liver Transplantation (SPLIT)